Back to blog

 Companies Using It: Amazon, IMDB, BBC

-Perl is known for its powerful text processing capabilities, making it a go-to language for tasks like report generation, log analysis, and automation.
-It’s often used by system administrators and developers who need to quickly manipulate large datasets or automate processes.
-While Perl’s popularity has waned in recent years, it’s still widely used for legacy systems and specialized tasks.
+Perl is known for its powerful text processing abilities.
+It's a go-to language for report generation, log analysis, and automation.
+System administrators and developers use it to quickly handle large datasets or automate processes.
+While Perl's popularity has declined in recent years, it's still widely used for legacy systems and specialized tasks.

-Why Learn Perl?: Perl is worth learning if you are working in system administration, network programming, or any situation where text manipulation is important.
-It’s especially useful for automating repetitive tasks.
+Why Learn Perl?: Perl is worth learning if you work in system administration or network programming.
+It's especially useful for automating repetitive tasks and handling text data.

 17. Objective-C: Best for Maintaining Legacy iOS/macOS Apps